Lalatenduswain/BackUp-User-BashRC-and-Corn-Job-With-RClone-To-Google-Drive/README.md

 This will run the script every day at 10 am and append the output and errors to `cron_log.txt`.

+## Description

+This Bash script is designed to perform the following tasks:

+1. Backup the `.bashrc` file with a timestamp.
+2. Backup the user's crontab to a text file.
+3. Display the contents of the backup directory.
+4. Upload the backups to a remote location using RClone.
+5. Clean up the temporary backup directory.

+## Usage

+### Prerequisites

+- [RClone](https://rclone.org/) must be installed and configured.
+- Ensure that you have the necessary permissions to execute the script.

+### Running the Script

 ## Donations

 If you find this script useful and want to show your appreciation, you can donate via [Buy Me a Coffee](https://www.buymeacoffee.com/lalatendu.swain).